sparrowsaurora/Adaptive-Chess-AI/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.
 For major changes, please open a discussion first to propose your ideas.

+## To Do

+- improve algorithm
+- add calculation, adjustion and saving method for elo
+- add gui
+- adapt algorithm strength depending on elo

 ## License